-Please click HERE for interactive PDF

-To be submitted the semester PRIOR to PBHL 7800 enrollment.
-First draft is due Midterm date and final draft is due during the early registration period

-First, Middle, and Last Name:

-Email: CAN (810):

-Semester of Completion: Department:

-Draft Proposal Date: Final Submission Date:

-Name of Instructor/Primary Reader:

-CPH required dates for Capstone Submission:
+(Requisite for PBHL 7800 enrollment)

-- 3 weeks before classes end, student submits first draft to reviewer - - 1 week before classes end, reviewer returns to student for final revisions - Last week of classes, student submits final version and Capstone signature page to reviewer for grading - POSTER DAY (always on reading day) student must have poster, final e-copy of capstone and signed rubric and signature page ready to submit to the MPH Program Coordinator (Mumbi Okundaye).
-The rubric and signature pages indicate to the College that all requirements have been met and the student is cleared for graduation. - Please note: a final electronic version must also be submitted to the reviewer upon completion of all revisions.

-Each department may have deadlines that they set and communicate to students.
-These dates may precede those outlined above, but should not be later.
-It is the student's responsibility to ensure that no additional deadlines apply.
-If no additional requirements are communicated to the student by the reviewer, the student should comply with those outlined above.

-If a student fails to meet Capstone requirements, including the mandatory poster session, enrollment and tuition payment for a minimum of three credit hours the following semester is required, in order to complete the process at the conclusion of that semester.
-Additional graduation requirements and dates can be found at www.uga.edu/gradschool/academics/deadlines.html.
-Title of Capstone:

-Overview of topic:
+First, Middle, and Last Name: Email: CAN (810): Semester of Project Completion: Concentration: Dual Degree if applicable: Final Document Submission Date: Name of Instructor-Primary Reviewer: signature page ready to submit to the MPH Program pages indicate to the College that all requirements ha nt for final revisions and Capstone signature page to reviewer for grading have poster, final e-copy of capstone and signed rubric and Coordinator (Mumbi Anderson).
+The rubric and signature we been met and the student is cleared for graduation.
+Ubmitted to the reviewer upon completion of all revisions. above, but should not be later.
+It is the student's responsibility requirements are communicated to the student by the reviewe to ensure that no additional deadlines apply.
+If no additional If a student fails to meet Capstone requirements, including the a minimum of three credit hours the following semester is requirements.
+Additional graduation requirements and dates can be a seminary of the control of lired, in order to complete the process at the conclusion of tha Title of Capstone: Overview of topic:

-List 3 to 5 learning objectives for your culminating experiences that you plan on addressing throughout your document.
-These learning objectives should be directly related to the MPH Core competencies.
-You may begin by listing the competency and then briefly describing how you intend to address that competency via a learning objective

-Describe the deliverables of your culminating experience (what do you expect to produce?).
-You may use a detailed grading rubric or outline:

-FACULTY APPROVAL

-Primary Reader Signature: Date:

-Secondary Reader (if applicable) Name:

-Signature: Date:

-MPH Program Coordinator Signature: Date:
+List THREE or more MPH Competencies and how each will be addressed throughout your paper:

+Describe the deliverables of your project (what do you expect to produce?
+FACULTY APPROVAL (may be completed via scanned copies emailed to make the scanned copies emailed the scanned c umbi@uga.edu) Date: Primary Reviewer Name: Secondary Reviewer (if applicable) Secondary Reviewer Signature: Date: Name: Program Director Signature: Date:

-This form is to be submitted to the MPH Program Coordinator for course clearance.
+In lieu of signatures Electronic clearance can be granted with email confirmation from Reader(s).
+This form is to be submitted to the MPH Program Director for course clearance.
 105E Rhodes Hall, mumbi@uga.edu, 706.583.0059.